Lava from volcano on Spain's La Palma forces 800 to evacuate

 “A part of the neighborhood had already been evacuated, but given the evolution of the lava stream it was deemed necessary to clear this specific zone,” Los Llano de Aridane mayor María García told Spanish state broadcaster TVE.

-Residents of the La Laguna neighborhood had a few hours to gather up their most precious belongings and leave.
+Residents of the La Laguna neighborhood had only a few hours to gather up their most precious belongings and leave.
 Volunteers helped staff at a school in the neighborhood salvage educational materials, while others loaded up cars and trucks with furniture.
+On Wednesday, police accompanied individual families who requested to go back into the exclusion zone to retrieve more belongings.

 Spanish Prime Minister Pedro Sánchez will travel to the island on Wednesday, his fourth visit since the eruption.

-La Palma is part of Spain’s Canary Islands, an Atlantic Ocean archipelago off northwest Africa whose economy depends on the cultivation of the Canary plantain and tourism.
+La Palma is part of Spain’s Canary Islands, an Atlantic Ocean archipelago off northwest Africa whose economy depends on tourism and the cultivation of the Canary plantain.

 Lava has destroyed over 1,400 buildings, including homes, farms and other structures, and covered 656 hectares (1,621 acres), including 90 hectares (more than 200 acres) dedicated to the growth of plantains.
 No lives have been lost.